OGE Energy Corp. (OGE) Bundle

 OGE Energy Corp.'s Current Status

-As of the end of 2024, OGE Energy Corp. is a public company.
-Its common stock is actively traded on the New York Stock Exchange (NYSE) under the ticker symbol OGE.
+OGE Energy Corp. is a publicly traded company, with its common stock listed on the New York Stock Exchange (NYSE) under the ticker symbol OGE.
+This public status ensures high transparency through regular filings with the Securities and Exchange Commission (SEC).

 OGE Energy Corp.'s Ownership Breakdown